jasongrimes/grimesit-mm/_pages/services.md

 ## Full-stack web development

-Grimes IT creates web applications.
+Grimes IT develops web applications.
 Literally creating something out of nothing, in a certain sense.
 That's the main value proposition.